Triplemanía II-C: Storylines

 The Triplemanía show featured eight professional wrestling matches with different wrestlers involved in pre-existing scripted feuds, plots and storylines.
 Wrestlers were portrayed as either heels (referred to as rudos in Mexico, those that portray the "bad guys") or faces (técnicos in Mexico, the "good guy" characters) as they followed a series of tension-building events, which culminated in a wrestling match or series of matches.
+Storylines were produced on AAA's various events and their weekly television program Sin Límite.

 The main event match would be the conclusion of the main storyline of AAA at the time as Peña and the AAA officials had spent over a year laying out the storyline between Konnan and Jake "the Snake" Roberts.
 The foundation of the story began a year prior to Triplemanía II-C, at the first ever Triplemanía I, held on April 30, 1993.
 To start the storyline Roberts was given a spot in the front row, presented as if he had bought a ticket on his own and was just there to watch the show.
 The main event was a "Retirement match" between Konnan and Cien Caras where the loser would be forced to retire, which saw Jake Roberts become involved in the match, arguing with Konnan during the second fall and actually distracted him enough to get counted out.
 With the loss Konnan was forced to retire and due to his actions Roberts became the top rudo of AAA as he was seen as directly responsible for the popular Konnan being forced to retire.
 For several months AAA booked Roberts in only special appearances, not actually wrestling but making appearances to remind people of what he did to Konnan.
 After about four months Konnan returned to AAA and together with Peña supposedly petitioned the Mexico City boxing and wrestling commission to get Konnan reinstated.
 The storyline explanation given was that he was allowed to return to wrestling due to Roberts' interference in the match.
 AAA built their August 28, 1993 La Revencha show in the Los Angeles Sports Arena around Konnan finally getting in the ring with Roberts, in a three-way elimination match that also included Cien Caras.
 Konnan forced Cien Caras to submit, gaining a measure of revenge from their Triplemanía match.
 Later on Jake "the Snake" Roberts got himself disqualified when Los Gringos Locos (Eddy Guerrero and Love Machine) interfered in the match.
 On November 12, 1993 Jake Roberts and Los Gringos Locos defeated Konnan, Blue Panther and Perro Aguayo in the main event of AAA"s La Lucha del Honor event at the Los Angeles Sports Arena.
 During the match Roberts pinned Konnan in both the second and the third fall.